 (3) Reel Heroes, Volume 1: A Psychological Analysis of Heroes in the Movies, published by Agile Writers in 2014.

-Scott Allison’s work has been featured in media outlets such as National Public Radio, USA Today, the New York Times, the Los Angeles Times, Slate Magazine, MSNBC, CBS, and the Christian Science Monitor.
+Scott Allison’s work has been featured in media outlets such as National Public Radio, USA Today, the New York Times, the Los Angeles Times, Slate Magazine, MSNBC, CBS, Psychology Today and the Christian Science Monitor.
 He is the recipient of the University of Richmond’s Distinguished Educator Award and the Virginia Council of Higher Education’s Outstanding Faculty Award.

 Scott also provides an analysis of movie heroes at REEL HEROES.